lvanschilfgaarde/lordcephei.github.io/pages/package_overview.md

 The mathematics of smoothed Hankel functions **lmf**{: style="color: blue"} uses functions are described in this paper:
  E. Bott, M. Methfessel, W. Krabs, and P. C. Schmid, _Nonsingular Hankel functions as a new basis for electronic structure calculations_, [J. Math.
 Phys.
 39, 3393 (1998)](http://dx.doi.org/10.1063/1.532437)

-This classic paper laid out the framework for linear methods in band theory
+This classic paper laid out the framework for linear methods in band theory:
 O. K. Andersen, "Linear methods in band theory," [Phys.
 Rev. B12, 3060 (1975)](http://dx.doi.org/10.1103/PhysRevB.12.3060)